-After emancipation, some southern planters decided to lease land to freedmen in return for a portion of their crops under a sharecropping system.
-Others opted for the tenant farming system whereby tenants worked an allotted time on the plantation in exchange for rental property on which to grow their own crops.
+After emancipation, some southern planters whose former enslaved left the property never to return had little choice but to lease land to freedmen in return for a portion of their crops under a sharecropping system.
+Others southern planters whose former enslaved remained on the property in the very cabins they had lived under a tenant farming system whereby tenants worked an allotted time on the plantation in exchange for “rental property” on which to grow their own crops.
 Sharecropping and land tenancy, however, made it difficult for newly freedmen to advance their position in society.
 Agricultural depression also led many white farmers to become sharecroppers and tenants when forced to sell their land and look for work like black farmers.
 By 1880, tenant farms made up one-third of North Carolina’s agricultural operations.

 While tenancy and sharecropping shared similarities, there were also differences between them.
 Both systems allowed laborers to work a plot of land and divide their harvest with the landowner according to the negotiated contract.
 The systems offered the illusion of independence to black laborers.
 Farm tenants alone, however, owned their crops outright, possessed the authority to plant the crops of their own choosing and in the manner they pleased.
 Though crop liens weakened this authority, tenants nevertheless enjoyed greater autonomy than sharecroppers.
 The tenancy system would eventually place both black and white farmers into a cycle of debt.
 Unable to acquire sufficient capital to purchase their own land, laborers were caught in restrictive contracts that prevented their mobility or ability to negotiate better terms.